parityparrot/pywinstall/README.md

 # PyWinstall

-Windows installer for FTDI device.
+Windows installer for FTDI device and sound playback.

 Driver files are copied from `inno-setup/driver/` and obtained from the libusb-win32 [source](https://sourceforge.net/p/libusb-win32/wiki/Home/).